getndazn/dazn-lambda-powertools/packages/lambda-powertools-middleware-obfuscater/README.md

 Main features:

-* integrates with the `@perform/lambda-powertools-logger` package to enable debug logging

-* integrates with the `@perform/lambda-powertools-correlation-ids` package to allow sampling decision to flow through correlation IDs - i.e. enable debug logging at the edge, and the entire call chain will respect that decision

-* enables debug logging for some % (defaults to 1%) of invocations

 * records an error log message with the invocation event as attribute when an invocation errors.
 These invocation errors may be obfuscated to avoid the leaking of Personal Identifiable Information.

 ## Getting Started